wiremock/wiremock.org/_site/docs/junit-jupiter.md

 }
 ```

+!!! note

-Note the constructor, which takes the extension's builder as its parameter.
-By making this public, you can pass an instance
+    The constructor takes the extension's builder as its parameter.

+By making this public when constructing your extension, you can pass an instance
-of the builder in when constructing your extension as follows:
+of the builder in, as follows:

 ```java
   @RegisterExtension